 Computational free-surface FSI simulation of full-scaled floating wind turbine in parked condition with full geometric complexity, including spar buoy, mooring cables, main shaft, tower, nacelle and fully-resolved rotor.

-A. Bayram, A. Korobenko A numerical formulation for cavitating flows around marine propellers based on variational multiscale method, Computer Methods in Applied Mechanics and Engineering, under review, 2020
+A. Bayram, A. Korobenko A numerical formulation for cavitating flows around marine propellers based on variational multiscale method, Computational Mechanics, accepted, 2020